Introduction to interaction design in gov

 Sitting at the computer

 Much of your time will be spent sitting at the computer, designing things.
-Don’t forget to walk around and talk to your team. -
+Don’t forget to walk around and talk to your team.
+If you're working remotely, tools like Slack are good for keeping in touch, but often Civil Servants are restricted to things like Email and Microsoft Teams. -

 Meetings

 There are lots of meetings.
-Attend as many as you can, this is where decisions are made.
-Although time consuming and often boring, one of the strengths of agile is the shared understanding between the team.
+Find a way to attend the important ones, this is where decisions are often made.
+Although time consuming and energy zapping, one of the strengths of agile working is the shared understanding between the team.
 The more you hear, the greater the understanding you will have. -

 Workshops

 Workshops are like meetings, but you actually get stuff done.
-Bring post-its and use whiteboards to analyse research and come up with design ideas. -
+Bring post-its and use whiteboards to analyse research and come up with design ideas.
+If you're working remotely use collaborative tools like Mural or Microsoft Word.
+Make sure everyone is included. -

 Daily stand-up